Om Records

 Om Records is an American record label established in 1995 that releases electronic, dance and hip-hop music.
-The label was founded in San Francisco in 1995 by Chris Smith.
+The label was founded in San Francisco in 1995 by Christopher Smith and Steve Gray.
 Om Records releases both artist albums and compilations, including the Om Lounge and Mushroom Jazz series.
 Om's roster of artists includes Groove Armada, Underworld, Dirty Vegas, Bassnectar, Indiana Taurus, J Boogie, People Under the Stairs, Samantha James, Amp Live, Greenskeepers, Hot Toddy, and Wagon Cookin.
 Past artists have included Kaskade, Wolfgang Gartner, Ladybug Mecca, and Juan Atkins.

 Om Records also hosts nightclub events in Seattle, Los Angeles, Ibiza, Miami, Chicago, Barcelona, and London.
 The label is based in the Mission District of San Francisco.

 Releases

+The first releases on Om were a couple of Compilation albums titled "Groove Active" and "Spiritual High".

 Child's Play

 Child's Play was started in late 2009 with the first release from Amp Live featuring Trackademicks called "Gary is A Robot".
 The label would go on to feature full album and single releases from the likes of Amp Live, Greenskeepers, Bassnectar, and James Curd.
 Treasure Fingers, Flosstradamus, Juan MacLean, Tommie Sunshine, Bassnectar, RJD2, Mexicans With Guns, Grand Theft, Blu Jemz, Robot Koch, DJ Vadim, and more have contributed to the label with remixes.